The word “halitosis” refers to bad breath, but this is about much more than fishy breath — this is an offensive smell caused by disease.

 When the cat does manage to groom, his coat may start to smell unpleasant because he is spreading smelly saliva all over the fur.
 Some cats show slightly bizarre signs such as gulping a lot or coughing.

-- Gingivitis or stomatitis — inflammation of the gums, usually where the teeth meet the gums, but it can happen anywhere along the gum line, even in the absence of teeth; this is a complex condition with many possible causes such as a suppressed immune system, infection by the Calici virus or dirty teeth that harbor high levels of bacteria
+- Gingivitis or stomatitis: Inflammation of the gums, usually where the teeth meet the gums, but it can happen anywhere along the gum line, even in the absence of teeth.
+This is a complex condition with many possible causes such as a suppressed immune system, infection by the Calici virus or dirty teeth that harbor high levels of bacteria.
+Red, sore gums are more vulnerable to colonization by bacteria, which cause halitosis.

-- Oral foreign body — the most common oral foreign body is a grass blade; the cat chews grass, but instead of getting cleanly swallowed, the grass blade gets diverted to the back of the throat, where it becomes lodged and traps food
+- Oral foreign body: These are things that wedge in the mouth and cause damage to the tissue, which becomes infected.
+The most common oral foreign body in cats is a grass blade.
+The cat chews grass, but instead of getting cleanly swallowed, the grass blade gets diverted to the back of the throat, where it becomes lodged and traps food.
+In dogs, the most common of these are pieces of stick or fragments of chewed-up bone.

 An anesthetic has the added advantage of enabling further investigation at the same time as the exam, such as dental X-rays or a biopsy of any suspicious lumps and bumps should they be indicated.